-Barrel and bottle ageing chart
+Barrel and bottle aging chart

 If you're buying new barrels, make sure they aren't lined with lacquer or treated with (potentially toxic) wood preservatives.
 They need to be food-safe quality.

 The smaller the barrel, the faster and more intense the effect will be.
-If you want an aged cocktail for a competition next week, or have high turnover in a busy bar, you might like to use new 5-litre barrels.
+If you want an aged cocktail for a competition next week, or have high turnover in a busy bar, you might like to use new 5-liter barrels.
 Small barrels mean more contact between the liquid and the surface area of the wood.

 Paul Mathew is a bar owner, drinks consultant and writer.
 He is based in Cambodia, owns a bar in London, and regularly travels in-between looking at bartending styles and trends.